October 25, 2023

 Sarah Johnson (Director Weill Music Institute, Chief Education Officer at Carnegie Hall, NYC)

-Terri Lyne Carrington, Artist in Residence of the 25th Enjoy Jazz Festival, will personally receive the award in the context of her multimedia concert "Seen/Unseen", developed together with the visual arts artist Mickalene Thomas, on October 29.
+Terri Lyne Carrington, 25th Artist in Residence Enjoy Jazz Festival, will personally accept the award on October 29th as part of her multimedia concert "Seen/Unseen", developed together with the visual arts artist Mickalene Thomas.
 The concert is a European premiere.